-Note for Value Vested or Earned During 2022:
+Note for Value Vested or Earned During 2023:

-1. The option value vested during the year reflects the aggregate dollar value that would have been realized if the options that vested in 2022 were exercised on their vesting date.

-2. The share unit value vested during the year reflects the aggregate dollar value realizable if the Shares were issued on their vesting date.
+- 1. The option value vested during the year reflects the aggregate dollar value that would have been realized if the options that vested in 2023 were exercised on their vesting date. - 2.
+The share unit value vested during the year reflects the aggregate dollar value realizable if the Shares were issued on their vesting date. - 3.
+In connection with the termination of his employment with Denison in 2023, all of Mr. McDonald's outstanding option-based and share-based awards vested.